 To prepare students for higher education, our New Schools Project, with $20 million in funds from the Bill and Melinda Gates Foundation, awards grants to create small, personalized high schools that are firmly connected to workplace knowledge and skills.
 Also, the Career & College Promise program will guarantee eligible high school age students a clear, focused and affordable path to a successful future.

-The North Carolina Community College System offers affordable, accessible programs through its 58-campus network that are within a 30-minute commute of 99% of the state’s population.
+The North Carolina Community College System offers affordable, accessible programs through its 59-campus network that are within a 30-minute commute of 99 percent of the state’s population.
 The system is recognized nationally for its customized workforce training programs and offers a wide variety of occupational certification and continuing education programs.

 Sixteen constituent campuses comprise the University of North Carolina System, including the first public university in the nation.
 They confer their highest concentration of degrees in the fields of business and management, the social sciences, communications, education, engineering, health professions, psychology and public affairs.
 With strong financial support from the state, the UNC System is one of the least expensive in the country, with tuition below the national average.